Missarachnid/mmkepler-version2/README.md

 # This is the code for [mmkepler.com](https://www.mmkepler.com)
 It is my personal website.
+This code has not been deployed yet.
+I will update the readme when it has been.
 This is version 2.0, I reworked the site to learn next.js

 ## Technology Used: